Maura Sullivan: 2018 congressional election

 On October 23, 2017, Sullivan announced that she would run for Congress in New Hampshire's 1st congressional district less than three months after moving to the state.
 After entering the race, Sullivan raised over $1.5 million and was endorsed by EMILY's List, Serve America, New Politics, WithHonor.org, and Vote Vets.

 Throughout the campaign, Sullivan was criticized as a "carpetbagger" due to her lack of history in New Hampshire.

 During her campaign, Sullivan was endorsed by Seth Moulton, a fellow Marine Corps veteran and U.S. Representative from Massachusetts.
 She was also endorsed by Kathleen Sebelius, the former Health and Human Services Secretary in the Obama administration and former Governor of Kansas.

 Sullivan lost the Democratic primary on September 11, 2018, coming in second to Chris Pappas.

 2026 congressional election

 On April 10, 2025, Sullivan announced she would again run for Congress in New Hampshire's 1st congressional district, following Pappas's decision to run for United States Senate.
 Sullivan raised $400,000 in her campaign's first week.
-She again received the endorsements of Vote Vets, With Honor, and Congressman Seth Moulton, as well as Pennsylvania Congressman Chris Deluzio, a Navy veteran.
+She received the endorsements of Vote Vets, With Honor, and Congressman Seth Moulton.

-Shortly after her campaign was launched, Sullivan was criticized for Tweeting that she was a "lifelong Granite Stater," despite only moving to New Hampshire in 2017.
-She subsequently deleted the Tweet.
+Shortly after her campaign was launched, Sullivan was criticized for tweeting that she was a "lifelong Granite Stater," despite moving to New Hampshire in 2017.
+She subsequently deleted the tweet.

+Sullivan has been endorsed by the pro-Israel lobby group Democratic Majority for Israel (DMFI) but has said that she is not seeking an endorsement from the pro-Israel lobby group AIPAC.